 - 1 or 2 people said the chord is was a bit thin.

 - They can get hot, so may affect your ears in warm weather/working out after some time.

-- There weren’t too many commenting on sound-stage.
-One person on Hi Fi said it was cramped, another on a different site said it was great.
+- There weren’t too many commenting on the sound stage.
+One person on Head-Fi said it was cramped, another on a different site said it was great.
 What is Soundstage?

 - The K452’s in the U.S. have not been reviewed at all yet!
 However, in the UK, there are quite a bit of reviews.

 A compact, portable, and convenient set of headphones good for on the go.
 It May get uncomfortable/hot after long periods, and the sound signature overall isn’t certain.
 The inline volume feature is nice, and while they aren’t noise cancelling, they do a decent job of isolation.